Intimaria/matrix-lib-c-cmocka-unit-tests/docs/documentation.md

 The tar file is included in the main directory.

 The tests are contained in a single file.
-It contains the obligatory inserts for cmocka, plus the library .c file for definitions.
+It contains the obligatory inserts for cmocka, plus the library header files.
 Defined Set up & Tear down for groups and for individual tests.
-Created a helped function to create generic matrixes.
+Created a helper function to create generic matrixes.
 Defined a main which calls the tests & defines the tests.

 Compilation (assumes cmocka-5.1.1 folder is in same directory - again for portability)